creativechain/crea-python/docs/examples.rst

 =================

 Here is a simple bot that will reciprocate by upvoting all new posts that mention us.
-Make sure to set ``whoami`` to your dPay username before running.
+Make sure to set ``whoami`` to your Crea username before running.

     ::

-        from dpay.blockchain import Blockchain
+        from crea.blockchain import Blockchain
-        from dpay.post import Post
+        from crea.post import Post

         def run():
             # upvote posts with 30% weight
             upvote_pct = 30
-            whoami = 'my-dpay-username'
+            whoami = 'my-crea-username'

             # stream comments as they are published on the blockchain
             # turn them into convenient Post objects while we're at it